What the heck is \(\chi^2\) anyway?

 Dr. Strange and the very many different outcomes

 What this implies is that the more data you measure, the more information you get about each data point and therefore the more accurate your results become.
-The true values of each data point should be the mean of all the data you have for that particular data point.
-There The variation is its standard error of the mean and you plot them together with error bars.
+The true values of each data point should be approximately the mean of all the data you have for that particular data point.
+The variation is its standard error of the mean and you plot them together with error bars.

 To get an intuitive feel for what this means, lets think about it in terms of an excel sheet.
 If you imagine an excel sheet keeping track of your measured data with each row corresponding to its trial number and each column being the measured values for the \(i^{\rm th }\) data point \(y_i\), then isolating a column (say the first column of \(y_1\)) over all trials gives you the different possible values that data point can \(y_i\) take.
 How do we use this information?
 We average!